top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is Joe Mama- a 45-year-old gentleman presenting with shoulder pain.
 Please take a history and perform an appropriate examination.

 Patient History: